-A town in Uttara Karnataka, is a hill station populated with 85,000 people.
+A town in Uttara Karnataka, is a hill station populated with 1,50,000 people.
 It is surrounded with thick green forest & with many waterfalls.
-Hubli being the nearest city, business opportunities are plenty.
-Supari (Arecanut or Betulnut) is the main business of the people.
-People own areca farms in acres & are satisfying the needs of the people all over India & Abroad.
+Supari (Arecanut or Betulnut), Pepper, cardamom are the main Commercial crops.In addition, paddy is grown in an ample quantity to cater to the local food requirement.

 Distance – 58 km from Sirsi.